mildred-prog/Organic-Food/README.md

 ## User Goals

 #### First time Visitors Goals:
 - As a visitor, I want to learn about the benefits of organic food so I can make better choices for my health.
 - As a visitor, I want to view a selection of organic products offered by the website to enable easy purchase of the available product.
-- As a visitor, I want to contact the website owners for further inquiries on organic food
+- As a visitor, I want to contact the website owners for further inquiries on organic food.
 - As a visitor, I want to view the business location on a map (iframe) for easy guidiance to the office address.
 #### Returning Visitor Goals:
 - I want to re-access the product section to browse organic items.